Skip to main content

 The Cost of Corruption

 Corruption isn’t just a moral issue; it’s also a financial and social burden.
-In many countries, corruption represents a significant percentage of government budgets, costing billions annually.
+In many countries, corruption accounts for a significant share of government budgets, costing billions annually.
 These lost funds could have been used to improve education, healthcare, and infrastructure.

 At the federal level, the U.S. Government Accountability Office (GAO) estimates that the federal government loses between $233 billion and $521 billion annually due to fraud.
 These staggering figures highlight the urgent need for robust systems to prevent, detect, and respond to corruption at all levels of government.

-The Transparency International Corruption Perceptions Index (2022) reveals that many countries face serious challenges with corruption, with low scores indicating high levels of perceived dishonesty.
+The Transparency International Corruption Perceptions Index (2022) reveals that many countries face serious corruption challenges, with low scores indicating high levels of perceived dishonesty.
 This underscores the need for greater transparency and accountability in public institutions.

 A Global Perspective on Integrity